kidaa/Nexus/README.md

 thousand meters and collect 4 Elemental inspirations, 2 Destiny Inspirations and a Creation elemental I can inscribe one of my Elemental inspirations on a Tok'rah using some of my stored Qua'ra and trade that to another player.
 I lose one of my stored Elmenetal in the process but will gain the one they trade me after reading their Tok'rah.
+Leylines should be no closer together than 8 chunks and extend for 12 chunks, nexus points exist only where 2 leylines naturally intersect making them fairly rare.

 Items: